digital-asset/daml/UNRELEASED.md

 # Release of Daml DAML_VERSION

-## Bugfixes

-## What’s New

-# Release of Daml 2.7.0

-## Bugfixes
-- Fixed the daml-script binary not using TLS and access token settings correctly when using the `--all` flag.

-## What’s New

 Use one of the following topics to capture your release notes.
 Duplicate this file if necessary.
 Add [links to the documentation too](https://docs.daml.com/DAML_VERSION/about.html).